bobbyjim/cargocult/README.md

 * No BEGIN keyword is used to demarcate the start of the main program body.

 # III.
 Data Types
-* Signed Integers: INT8, INT16, INT24.
-* Unsigned Integers: UINT8, UINT16, UINT24.
+* INT8, INT16, INT24, UINT8, UINT16, UINT24.
-* Character: CHAR (8-bit).
+* CHAR.
-* Fixed-Point: A FIXED type is under consideration, potentially with bit-length specifiers.
+* Fixed-Point: maybe.
 * Arrays: Statically sized arrays.
 * Records (Structures): Used for grouping data.
 * Pointers: Supported for memory manipulation.
-Restricted pointers may be used.

 # IV.
 Memory Management
 Annotations: Used to specify memory locations for variables.